OlymTheDataDetective/Diwali_Sales_Analysis_Python/README.md

 **Completed on:** 11th June 2025

-Welcome to the Diwali Sales Analysis Project, where I explored and analyzed festive sales data using Python and Power BI to uncover insights that can drive targeted marketing, customer segmentation, and sales optimization.
+Welcome to the Diwali Sales Analysis Project, where I explored and analyzed festive sales data using Python and Power BI to uncover insights that can drive targeted marketing, customer segmentation and sales optimization.

 **🧹 Data Cleaning & Preprocessing**